hpalmete/dilbert-tools/README.txt

 Can I modify them?
 Yes.
 First, check out the latest sources from the SVN repository.
 See
 <http://code.google.com/p/dilbert-tools/source/checkout> for instructions.
-Then, just be sure to modify the .buildsrc files if you want to make changes. fetch-strip.buildinc has the function that fetches and converts the strips.
+Then, just be sure to modify the files in the src/ directory if you want to make changes.  fetch-strip.inc.php has the function that fetches and converts the strips.
 When you're done, run php -f build to create the scripts that you actually run.
 If you're on Windows, that command will also create the EXE files.
 To make the Windows scripts on non-Windows systems, run:
  $ php -f build -- --windows
 That command will not make the EXEs, though.
+The resulting files will be put in unix/ for Unix/Linux builds, and windows/ for Windows builds.

 DISCLAIMER:
 These scripts are automated scripts that will scrape various pages from